The type of software you use to edit Zoom recordings depends on the kind of video editing you want to do. For example, you can:

 Reduct is a versatile video editing solution because it's so easy to learn: We have a variety of users, from research agencies to marketing teams to filmmakers, who use Reduct to manage all of their Zoom recordings and transcripts, collaborate with teams over the cloud, distill large volumes of video quickly, and create engaging video stories from their library of footage.
 Plus, our platform is perfect for doing quick and easy edits on Zoom recordings because they're heavy on dialogue and our platform is specifically a word-based video tool.

 Want to see if Reduct is the best video editor to polish up your Zoom recordings?
-You can upload your Zoom recordings and.
+You can upload your Zoom recordings and test our video editing platform for free with a 30-day trial of Reduct.